 - Android Emulator

 The Android Emulator is a virtual Android device.
 It’s called an emulator and it provides to live test your application on different devices including the Android API level without needing to have each physical device.
-The emulator provides you almost all of the functionality of a real Android device.
+The emulator provides you with almost all of the functionality of a real Android device.

 Install & Setup Android Studio Java JDK & SDK